erf/sta/README.md

 sta
 ===

-Simple API for console applications.
+Simple c API for console applications.

 Based on [kilo](https://github.com/antirez/kilo) and build for learning purposes.